TahseenHossain/batch3-assignment-2/src/README.md

 I used GET method.

 All request bodies are validated using Zod to ensure data integrity.
 Validation errors will result in a 400 Bad Request response with details about the validation issues.

+I used Vercel To deploy my Server side code with data base.